 We are developing advanced nanomaterials using organic or aqueous solution synthesis.
 Our aim is to control the size, shape, composition and heterostructures of these materials, by tuning the reaction conditions to tailor crystal nucleation and growth at the nanoscale.
+Our lab is also interested in microfluidics to advance the state of art in nanotechnology for different applications including sensing, diagnostic assays and drug delivery studies with the help of custom made microfluidic chips.
 Enabled by these new materials, we are seeking for functional applications in catalysis, energy storage and conversion, and many other fields, with particular interests in the following directions.

 ELECTROCATALYSIS FOR ENERGY STORAGE AND CONVERSION

 Within the last two decades CO2 sequestration and conversion has gained interest and is now essential in solving the global climate crisis.
 To date there have been several techniques for conversion of CO2 to commercial products, but CO2 electroreduction has become the most popular among them.
 Electrochemical reduction of CO2, an artificial way of carbon recycling, represents one promising solution for energy and environmental sustainability because of its ability to be driven by intermittent forms of energy (solar and wind), use of innocuous electrolytes and catalysts and its fuel cell having a compact and modular design.
 However, it is plagued with sluggish kinetics and high electrode potentials to generate high valued products.
 Additionally, more economical catalysts, like copper, lack selectivity for desired products.
 Our lab seeks to explore various catalytic systems that overcome these deficiencies and advances fundamental understanding in catalyst design and mechanism towards CO2 reduction.